Canon 1D Mark III vs T6

 It is notable that the T6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the T6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D Mark III and the T6 have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark III and the T6 have been discontinued, but can regularly be found used on ebay.
 The 1D Mark III was replaced by the Canon 1D Mark IV, while the T6 was followed by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Mark III Manual (free pdf) or the online Canon T6 Manual.
+Further information on the features and operation of the 1D Mark III and T6 can be found, respectively, in the Canon 1D Mark III Manual (free pdf) or the online Canon T6 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark III and the Canon T6?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.